fbpx

 WHAT PRECAUTIONS DO YOU TAKE TO HANDLE THE SUMMER HEAT?

-We’re well aware that the summer heat can drain a camper throughout the day.
 Water is always available for each camp program and campers are encouraged to take water breaks approximately every 15-20 minutes.
-We take the heat, the humidity index, and the air quality index seriously.
-On extremely hot days and for those campers spending the majority of their time playing outdoors, participants will take mandatory and extended breaks throughout the day, an extended lunch break, plenty of water, misting fan breaks and lower impact activities during the day.
+On extremely hot days and for those campers spending the majority of their time playing outdoors, participants will take mandatory and extended breaks throughout the day, an extended lunch break, plenty of water, and lower impact activities during the day.

 In addition, we ensure that sunscreen is re-applied on your camper multiple times throughout the day.
 We always have sunscreen on-site if your camper forgets or loses their sunscreen.
-All sunscreen applications are logged in Sunscreen Logs so that we can easily monitor all campers.
-Please see our sunscreen policy for more information.
+All sunscreen applications are recorded in Sunscreen Logs so that we can easily monitor all campers.

 CAN HEADFIRST ACCOMMODATE CHILDREN WITH PEANUT OR LIFE-THREATENING ALLERGIES?

+Headfirst Summer Camps is a Peanut and Tree Nut Free Camp.
 Families with children who have life-threatening allergies can feel safe and comfortable at Headfirst Camps.
-We are well aware of the dangers and concerns with severe allergies and take our allergy procedures and policies very seriously.
+We are aware of the dangers and concerns with severe allergies and have crafted our allergy procedures, policies, and training with the utmost care and attention.

 Our Process